alban-read/M1-MICRO-FORTH/M1MicroForth.md

 There are commercial FORTH compilers that generate code that is closer in speed to machine code.

+There was a brief time on 8 bit systems when FORTH could be faster than the dumb non optimizing C compilers they would run, not the case now, the investment in making C fast is unbeatable.

 ### C integration

-The intention is to write as much as reasonbly possible in Assembler.
+C functions can be used in FORTH primitives.

-- The assembler code can call into C code and does so for a few functions.
+- The assembler code can call into C library code.
+	- e.g. add new C functions to addons.c and call them.
-- This is necessary otherwise using only system calls would be limiting even in the terminal.
+- Using only system calls would be limiting even in the terminal.
-- You can add C functions to addons.c and call them from your assembler code.
-- Some existing use of C will be replaced with assembler over time.

-Over time I have added a bit more C code to the project, and used more c functions.

-Writing C code is not always easier than writing assembler.
+Writing C code is not always easier than writing assembler, C code is often faster, it is just a fact, the C compiler is very good.
+If code is sufficiently simple, it can still be faster in assembler.